adaptris/interlok-docs/docs/pages/developer/developer-annotations.md

 </javadoc>
 ```

-{% include note.html content="You need to include `com.adaptris:interlok-core-apt` as a dependency if you are using dependency management." %}
+?> **NOTE** You need to include `com.adaptris:interlok-core-apt` as a dependency if you are using dependency management.

 ### @license ###